Offset Has Warrant Out For His Arrest For Felony Charge

 — TMZ (@TMZ) May 2, 2019

-Offset’s attorney Drew Findling told TMZ he believed Offset was unfairly targeted because he is a successful, wealthy, black rapper.
+Offset’s attorney, Drew Findling, told TMZ he believed Offset was unfairly targeted because he is a successful, wealthy, black rapper.
 He said the performer did not break any laws, and the police used the lane change as an excuse to place him under arrest.

 “It’s a common theme.
-We’re talking about a young, African-American man driving a shiny, beautiful luxury car and clad in designer clothes and watches and jewelry.”
+We’re talking about a young, African-American man driving a shiny, beautiful luxury car and clad in designer clothes and watches and jewelry.

 “Unfortunately people in his genre become a target for law enforcement who think that lifestyle is connected to some illegal activity… and that is a sad statement.”